RocketChat/Rocket.Chat.iOS/README.md

 # Contribute

-You'd like to help and having a Mac?
-Or reported some issues and check if they are really solved with a pull request in the beta?
+Are you an iOS developer and would like to help?
+Found a bug that you would like to report or a missing feature that you would like to request?
 Great!
 We have written down a [Contribution guide](https://github.com/RocketChat/Rocket.Chat.iOS/blob/develop/CONTRIBUTING.md) so you can start easily.

 # Donate